-Parameters for primer length and Tm are hardcoded in Primal as we believe they are necessary for successful multiplex PCR.
-We have sequenced viral genomes of up to 11 kb in length with products generated by two PCR reactions using this method.
+Parameters for running primer3 e.g. length and Tm are hardcoded as we believe they are necessary for successful multiplex PCR.
+We strongly recommend using the PCR conditions outlined in the Nature Protocols paper.
+We have sequenced viral genomes of up to 20 kb in length with amplicon lengths from 300 to 1000 bp.
 You can adjust the desired product length to suit your sample type or sequencing platform.
 For example, using an amplicon length of 400 suits both the MiSeq 2x250 run configuration or MinION.
 You can also adjust the overlap parameter to set the length of sequence shared by overlapping amplicons.

 Primal is generating your scheme!
 This can take up to a minute.